geobro1992/geobro1992.github.io/_pages/about.md

   - /about.html
 ---

 My name is George Brooks.
 I am an evolutionary ecologist using theory to address global challenges in conservation.

-I completed my PhD at Virginia Tech, during which I developed demographic models to inform the recovery plan for reticulated flatwoods salamanders.
-I am now a research associate investigating filial canniablism in eastern hellbenders, life history evolution in vertebrates, and the socioecological dynamics of fisheries.
+I am currently a postdoctoral research associate investigating filial canniablism in eastern hellbenders, life history evolution in vertebrates, and the socioecological dynamics of fisheries.

 Explore this site to find out more!